Sean-Kwasnicki/TradeWise/Wiki/TradeWise_feature_list.md

 # Feature List for TradeWise Algorithm Building Site

 ## Home Page
-- **Overview**
 - Display company name and motto.
 - Show mission statement.
 - Brief introduction to site features.
 - Quick links to main sections.
 - Quick reference videos for new users to learn the site

 ## Portfolio